-Project Area Collision Map demonstrates that a few of the past collision locations are within the Influence Area of the proposed safety improvements.
+3-5 Points Project Area Collision Map/Heat Maps demonstrates that a few of the past collision locations are within the Influence Area of the proposed safety improvements.
 Collision Summaries and collision lists/reports demonstrate the overall number of collisions is significant and that collision trends, collision types, and collision details will be positively impacted by the proposed safety improvements, OR an applicant was able to somewhat explain why they are building the project despite the lack of collision data and why this location is one of the top safety concerns despite the collision history.
-The application somewhat shows: that the past crash/safety data was looked at by the applicant to identify the specific crash-type trends that will likely occur in the future if no action is taken.
-Collision trends, collision types, and collision details will be minimally impacted by the proposed safety improvements. there are minimal safety threats to pedestrians and/or bicycles that can be mitigated by ATP eligible improvements.
-AND if applicable For NI components - minimally explains how the project educates bicyclists. pedestrians, and/or drivers about safety hazards and encourages safe behavior including through enforcement.
-Project Area Collision Map demonstrates that a few of the past collision locations are within the Influence Area of the proposed safety improvements.
-Collision Summaries and collision lists/reports demonstrate the overall number of collisions is significant and that collision trends. collision types, and collision details will be positively impacted by the proposed safety improvements, OR an applicant was able to minimally explain why they are building the project despite the lack of collision data and why this location is one of the top safety concerns despite the collision history.
-The application doesn't really show: that the past crash/safety data was analyzed by the applicant to identify the specific crash-type trends that will likely occur in the future if no action is taken, there are almost no safety threats to pedestrians and/or bicycles that can be mitigated by ATP eligible improvements.
-AND if applicable For NI components - does not explain how the project educates bicyclists. pedestrians, and/or drivers about safety hazards or encourages safe behavior including through enforcement.
-Evaluators can award a score of zero if they believe the application does not provide any verifiable data AND does not explain why the project location was chosen despite low collision history, AND does not provide any data-driven documentation to demonstrate that the
+The application somewhat shows: that the past crash/safety data was looked at by the applicant to identify the specific crash-type trends that will likely occur in the future if no action is taken, Collision trends, collision types, and collision details will be minimally impacted by the proposed safety improvements.
+There are minimal safety threats to pedestrians and/or bicycles that can be mitigated by ATP eligible improvements.
+For NI components - minimally explains how the project educates bicyclists, pedestrians, and/or drivers about safety hazards and encourages safe behavior which can include 1-2 Points enforcement.
+Project Area Collision Map/Heat Maps demonstrates that a few of the past collision locations are within the Influence Area of the proposed safety improvements.
+Collision Summaries and collision lists/reports demonstrate the overall number of collisions is significant and that collision trends, collision types, and collision details will be positively impacted by the proposed safety improvements, OR an applicant was able to minimally explain why they are building the project despite the lack of collision data and why this location is one of the top safety concerns despite the collision history.
+The application doesn't really show: That the past crash/safety data was analyzed by the applicant to identify the specific crash-type trends that will likely occur in the future if no action is taken, There are almost no safety threats to pedestrians and/or bicycles that can be mitigated by ATP eligible improvements.
+AND if applicable For NI components - does not explain how the project educates bicyclists, pedestrians, and/or drivers about safety hazards or encourages safe behavior which can include enforcement.
+0 Points Evaluators can award a score of zero if they believe the application does not provide any verifiable data AND does not explain why the project location was chosen despite low collision history, AND does not provide any data-driven documentation to demonstrate that the proposed project represents one of the jurisdiction/community's highest safety needs AND does not demonstrate that collision trends, collision types, and collision details will be positively impacted by the proposed safety improvements, AND the applicant did not analyze their past collision/safety data or propose safety improvements that correspond to the types and locations of the past collisions.